xym2009/OS-SIFT/README.md

 # Usage
 The source code is provided here in matlab.

-For different datasets, the Harris function thresholds d_SH_1 & d_SH_2 must be adjusted to produce comparable keypoint detection results for SAR and optical images.
+For images with no rotation differences, the main angle of each keypoint should be set to 0 to avoid inaccurate main orientation.

 For images with extremely large rotation differences, we suggest to use imrotate and flipr(flipud) function in Matlab for pre-processing.

-For images with no rotation differences, the main angle of each keypoint can be set to 0.

-For images with black blocks (like geocoded images), the black areas should be masked in feature construction to avoid interference.

 # Citation
 If you are using OS-SIFT in your project, we kindly ask you to cite:

     @article{xiang2018sift,
-  title={OS-SIFT: A robust SIFT-like algorithm for high-resolution optical-to-SAR image registration in suburban areas}, author={Xiang, Yuming and Wang, Feng and You, Hongjian}, journal={IEEE Transactions on Geoscience and Remote Sensing}, volume={56}, number={6}, pages={3078--3090}, year={2018}, publisher={IEEE}
+      title={OS-SIFT: A robust SIFT-like algorithm for high-resolution optical-to-SAR image registration in suburban areas}, author={Xiang, Yuming and Wang, Feng and You, Hongjian}, journal={IEEE Transactions on Geoscience and Remote Sensing}, volume={56},
+      number={6},
+      pages={3078--3090},
+      year={2018},
+      publisher={IEEE}
     }